Zaxerion/simplerpc/README.md

 import code on replit\
 change config.js with whatever you want\
+create new secret named SECRET fill with token auth  <br />
 run code\
 copy the link that appears in the web view